aimagelab/HWD/README.md

 ```

 ## BFID (Binarized FID)
-A variant of FID that operates on binarized images for improved comparison of certain datasets.
+A variant of FID that operates on binarized images.
 The binarized scores are computed by applying Otsu's thresholding before evaluation.

 ```python
 from hwd.scores import BFIDScore